a2-fasalahmed/Designated-car-parks-/documentation templates(1)/documentation templates/docs/planning.md

 TODO: Replace the example text like this with text that describes your project.
 What is the problem to be addressed?

 ### Business benefits
-TODO: List high-level benefits that this product will provide.
+TODO: List high-level benefits that this product will provide.Designated cark parks will provide prodcedure as well as in addition increased protection for the genereal public, also it is benefitical for the economy as it reduces pollution.

 ### Options Considered
 TODO: What are some other customer options or leading products that address the same needs?